microprediction/optimizer-elo-ratings/README.md

 ### View Leaderboards

 See the current [overall leaderboard](https://github.com/microprediction/optimizer-elo-ratings/tree/main/results/leaderboards/overall) or drill into specific [leaderboards](https://github.com/microprediction/optimizer-elo-ratings/tree/main/results/leaderboards) broken down by dimension of the problem, and the number of function evaluations allowed.
+Be aware that some of these are yet to reach equilibrium.

 ### Create your own shortlist